-The NSPCC whistleblowing helpline and contact numbers for Children's Social Care, the Police and the LADO are all displayed in the staff room.
+Contact numbers for the chair of governors, the LADO, Children's Social Care and the Police; and the NSPCC whistleblowing helpline are all displayed on the safeguarding noticeboard in the staff room.

 N.B.
-Staff are also encouraged to feel confident to self-refer to the headteacher where they have found themselves in a situation that could be misinterpreted or might appear compromising to others; or, on reflection they recognise that their behaviour might be deemed to have contravened the staff behaviour (code of conduct) policy and/or to have fallen below expected professional standards.
+Staff are also encouraged to feel confident to self-refer to the headteacher where they have found themselves in a situation that could be misinterpreted or might appear compromising to others; or, on reflection, they recognise that their behaviour might be deemed to have contravened the staff behaviour (code of conduct) policy and/or to have fallen below expected professional standards.

-17. Managing allegations against staff (including supply staff, volunteers and contractors)
+18. Managing allegations against staff (including supply staff, volunteers and contractors)

 When an allegation is made against a member of staff (including supply staff, volunteers and contractors), set procedures must be followed.
-The full procedures for dealing with allegations against staff can be found in Part 4 of Keeping Children Safe in Education 2022 and para 1.14 of Warwickshire SP multi-agency safeguarding procedures Allegations against staff or volunteers - https://westmidlands.procedures.org.uk/ykpzy/statutory-child-protection-procedures/allegations-against-staff-or-volunteers
+The full procedures for dealing with allegations against staff can be found in Part 4 of Keeping Children Safe in Education 2023 and para 1.14 of Warwickshire SP multi-agency safeguarding procedures Allegations against staff or volunteers - https://westmidlands.procedures.org.uk/ykpzy/statutory-child-protection-procedures/allegations-against-staff-or-volunteers

-As required by Keeping Children Safe in Education 2022, all allegations in respect of an individual who works (permanently or temporarily) or volunteers at the school that fulfil any of the following criteria will be reported to the Local Authority Designated Officer (LADO) within one working day:
+As required by Keeping Children Safe in Education 2023, all allegations in respect of an individual who works (permanently or temporarily) or volunteers at the school that fulfil any of the following criteria (the harm test) will be reported to the Local Authority Designated Officer (LADO) within one working day: